asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 ## 4. Are we done?

 Remember the first acceptance test we wrote?
-It is now green!
-This means we're done with this small feature.
+It is now **green**!
+This means we're done with this feature.

 ![acceptance-test-passing](./growing-software-guided-by-tests/acceptance-test-passing.png)

 # Conclusion

-By writing an acceptance test first and going **step by step** with the unit tests.
-We managed to go from failing test to failing test until the feature was done.
-This was done by always keeping the code running and avoiding regressions, while tests _guided us_ through the process.
+By writing an acceptance test first and going **step by step** with the unit tests, e managed to go from failing test to failing test until the feature was done.
+This was done by always keeping the code running and avoiding regressions, while tests _guided us_ throughout the process.

-We finally got to a point where we have all parts of the process tested.
-From the API client to the component to the final test where pieces are glued together.
+We finally got to a point where we had all parts of the process tested.
+From the API client to the component to the final test where all pieces are working together.

 Have you noticed how we always thought about the interface first?
 All our tests were driven by that.
 We didn't change tests for them to pass.
-We wrote the tests that made sense and coded until they got green.
+We wrote the tests for behaviour that made sense and coded until they got green.

-The authors also mention that with TDD, the test turns testing into a design activity.
-Along with the whole post that hopefully supports that thought, I'll leave this quote from Kent Beck.
+In th book, the authors say that, with TDD, testing turns testing into a software design activity.
+I'll leave here this quote from Kent Beck.

 > We use the tests to clarify our ideas about what we want the code to do.
 I was finally able to separate logic from physical design.
 I'd always been told to do that but no one ever explained how.

-TDD also helps rapidly get feedback about the design ideas by seeing the interfaces before all the logic is written.
+TDD also helps to rapidly get feedback about the design ideas by seeing the interfaces before all the logic is written.

 Wrapping up, how does TDD fit our daily life?
 One can't deny that the software we write **will change**.
 To build a system that can change, grow, and evolve, we have to cope with _unanticipated changes_, by using practices that support the change from day 0, this becomes easier.
 TDD helps with all of this, helping to avoid regressions and serving as live documentation for the application behavior.